Dissociation and Propagation for Approximate Lifted Inference with Standard Relational Database Management Systems: Related Work

-\introparagraph{Lifted inference} Lifted inference was introduced in the AI literature as an approach to efficient probabilistic inference that exploits symmetries at the grounded level of a first-order formula~\cite{DBLP:conf/ijcai/Poole03}.
-This research evolved independently of that on probabilistic databases, and the two have many analogies: a formula is called \emph{domain liftable} iff its data complexity is in polynomial time~\cite{jaeger-broeck-2012}, which is the same as a \emph{safe query} in probabilistic databases, and the FO-d-DNNF circuits described in~\cite{DBLP:conf/ijcai/BroeckTMDR11} correspond to safe plans.
+\introparagraph{Lifted and approximate inference} Lifted inference was introduced in the AI literature as an approach to probabilistic inference that uses the first-order formula to exploit symmetries at the grounded level~\cite{DBLP:conf/ijcai/Poole03}.
+This research evolved independently of that on probabilistic databases, and the two have many analogies: A formula is called \emph{domain liftable} iff its data complexity is in polynomial time~\cite{jaeger-broeck-2012}, which is the same as a \emph{safe query} in probabilistic databases, and the FO-d-DNNF circuits described in~\cite{DBLP:conf/ijcai/BroeckTMDR11} correspond to the safe plans discussed in this paper.
 See~\cite{BroeckSuciu:UAI2014tutorial} for a recent discussion on the similarities and differences.

-\introparagraph{Representing Correlations} The most popular approach to represent correlations between the tuples in a probabilistic database is by a Markov Logic network (MLN), which is a set of \emph{soft constraints}~\cite{DBLP:series/synthesis/2009Domingos}.
+\introparagraph{Representing correlations} The most popular approach to represent correlations between tuples in a probabilistic database is by a Markov Logic network (MLN) which is a set of \emph{soft constraints}~\cite{DBLP:series/synthesis/2009Domingos}.
 Quite remarkably, all complex correlations introduced by an MLN can be rewritten into a query over a tuple-independent probabilistic database~\cite{DBLP:conf/uai/GogateD11a,BroeckMD:KR2014,DBLP:journals/pvldb/JhaS12}.
-Using these techniques, the work described in this paper extends to MLNs as well.
+In combination with such rewritings, our techniques can be also applied to MLNs if their rewritings results in conjunctive queries without self-joins.